🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 How are call options written?

-Writing a call option is another way to say that you are selling a call option.
-When you write a call option, you are giving the buyer the right (but not the obligation) to buy 100 shares of the underlying stock at a given strike price at any time before the options expiration.
-When you write a call option, you collect an initial premium from the buyer of the option.
+Writing a call option is another way to say that an investor is selling a call option.
+The call option seller receives a premium in exchange for giving the buyer the right (but not the obligation) to buy 100 shares of the stock at a predetermined strike price before expiration.
+If the option is exercised, the seller must deliver shares at the strike price, regardless of the market price at the time.

 Photo credit: iStock/PeopleImages